 A good microphone could make a big difference in your live performance.
 You can practice in a studio or home environment all you want, but a bad mic will ruin your performance no matter how well prepared you are.
 However, the equipment you need in a live environment is largely different than the equipment in the studio.

-To help you navigate through the different options on the market, I’ve made this list of six highly capable live vocal microphones you can find right now.
+To help you navigate through the different options on the market, I’ve made this list of nine highly capable live vocal microphones you can find right now.

 Here are the best live vocal microphones - 9 of my favorite models.
 All of them have different strengths and come at different price points, so you’ll surely find a mic that suits your needs.

 - 9 Best Live Vocal Mics - Deliver a Great Performance